SouthGreenPlatform/trainings/_pages/linux/linuxPractice.md

 ### Practice 9 : Blast analysis

 ##### Preparing working environment

-Before launching your blast, you have to prepare your working environment :
+Before launching your blast, you have to prepare your working environment (even if we will not use slurm) :
 * go into the directory /scratch2
-* create a directory called 'formation_PUT_YOUR_ID' into the directory `/scratch2` and go into this new drectory
+* create a directory called 'formation_YOUR_ID' into the directory `/scratch2` and go into this new drectory
 * download the archive with the data that will be used to perform a blast - `wget http://itrop.ird.fr/LINUX-TP/BlastAnalysis.tar.gz`
 * decompress the gzip file `tar -xzvf BlastAnalysis.tar.gz`
+* after listing the content of the current directory, remove the archive `BlastAnalysis.tar.gz`
 * go into the directory BlastAnalysis

 ##### Creating a custom database with `makeblastdb`
 As we use a custom database for the first time, If we have a fasta format file of these sequences we have to create a database from our fasta format file `AllEst.fasta` with the `makeblastdb` command.